privacysandbox/aggregation-service/README.md

 ### Download Terraform scripts and prebuilt dependencies

-_Note: The prebuilt Amazon Machine Image (AMI) for the aggregation service is only available in the `us-east-1` region.
-If you like to deploy the aggregation service in a different region you need to copy the released AMI to your account or build it using our provided scripts._
+_Note: The prebuilt Amazon Machine Image (AMI) for the Aggregation Service is only available in the `us-east-1` region.
+If you like to deploy the Aggregation Service in a different region you need to copy the released AMI to your account or build it using our provided scripts._

-If you like to build the Amazon Machine Image including the enclave container, as well as the Lambda jars in your account, please follow the instructions in [build-scripts/aws](/build-scripts/aws/README.md).
+If you like to build the Amazon Machine Image including the enclave container, as well as the Lambda jars in your account, follow the instructions in [build-scripts/aws](/build-scripts/aws/README.md).
 This will skip running `bash download_prebuilt_dependencies.sh` and run `bash fetch_terraform.sh` instead.
 Continue with the [next deployment step](#set-up-your-deployment-environment) after building and downloading your self-build jars.

-The Terraform scripts to deploy the aggregation service depend on 5 packaged jars for Lambda functions deployment.
+The Terraform scripts to deploy the Aggregation Service depend on 5 packaged jars for Lambda functions deployment.
 These jars are hosted on Amazon S3 (<https://aggregation-service-published-artifacts.s3.amazonaws.com/aggregation-service/{version}/{jar_file>}) and can be downloaded with the `<repository_root>/terraform/aws/download_prebuilt_dependencies.sh`